gingin77/question_box_group/README.md

 The token string must be the same as the answer asker's login token.
 It should not have quotes around it.

 # *Bugs*
-## Users Can Fraudulently Update Other User's Profiles
+## Users Can Fraudulently Update Other Users' Profiles
 The PUT method works properly and will only allow a user to update their own profile.
-However, if one uses the PATCH method they can change anyone's profiles just by being logged into the website.
+However, if one uses the PATCH method they can change anyone's profile just by being logged into the website.

-# *Note Yet Implemented:*
+# *Not Yet Implemented:*
 ## Delete Existing User
 Submit a DELETE request to: